Remigio Ángel González

-Remigio Ángel González (Higueras, Nuevo León, June 14, 1944) is a Mexican-born owner of the Latin American media network Albavisión.
+Remigio Ángel González (born June 14, 1944) is a Mexican-born owner of the Latin American media network Albavisión.
 He has lived in Miami since 1987.
 The network (previously named Televideo Services) is named for his wife Alba Elvira Lorenzana, who is from Guatemala.
 González was estimated to be worth $350m in 2002, and by some accounts is now worth $2bn.
 González has a conservative political stance, but he aims to keep a low profile and cooperate with host country governments.
 As part of this strategy, he is said to have modified the editorial lines of his stations, particularly in Guatemala and Nicaragua, to accommodate government preferences.